contivpp/contivpp-site/content/blog/contiv-vpp-API-topology-example.md

 	curl http://localhost:8080/api/v1/namespaces/default/pods/nginx-64f497f8fd-rlkg7

-We use a snippet because the JSN response of all of the pods is massive.
+We use a snippet because the JSON response for all of the pods is massive.

-In the response we have
+In the response we have:

 	"hostIP": "10.20.0.11",
     "podIP": "10.1.3.9",